-- 1. Explaining how to maximize your score through analysis of examination grading and illustration of the solutions approach. - 2.
-Defining areas tested through the use of the content specification outlines.
+1. Explaining how to maximize your score through analysis of examination grading and illustration of the solutions approach.

+- 2. Defining areas tested through the use of the content specification outlines described.
 Note that predictions of future exams are not made.
 You should prepare yourself for all possible topics rather than gambling on the appearance of certain questions. - 3.
-Organizing your study program by comprehensively outlining all of the subject matter tested on the examination in 14 easy-to-use study modules.
+Organizing your study program by comprehensively outlining all of the subject matter tested on the examination in 17 easy-to-use study modules.
 Each study module is a manageable task which facilitates your exam preparation.
 Turn to Chapter 5 and peruse the contents to get a feel for the organization of this book. - 4.
-Providing CPA candidates with previous examination problems organized by topic (e.g., consolidations, inventory, etc.) Questions have also been developed for new areas and in simulation format. - 5.
+Providing CPA candidates with previous examination questions organized by topic (e.g., contracts, commercial paper, etc.) Questions have also been developed for new areas and in simulation format. - 5.
 Explaining the AICPA unofficial answers to the examination questions included in this text.
 The AICPA publishes unofficial answers for all questions from exams administered prior to 1996 and for any released questions from exams administered on or after May 1996.
 However, no explanation is made of the approach that should have been applied to the examination questions to obtain these unofficial answers.
+Relatedly, the AICPA unofficial answers to multiple-choice questions provide no justification and/or explanation.

 As you read the next few paragraphs which describe the contents of this book, flip through the chapters to gain a general familiarity with the book's organization and contents.
-Chapters 2, 3, and 4 are to help you maximize your score.
+Chapters 2, 3, and 4 are to help you "maximize your score."

-Chapter 2 Examination Grading Chapter 3 The Solutions Approach
+Chapter 2 Examination Grading

+Chapter 3 The Solutions Approach

 Chapter 4 Taking the Examination